GreyDGL/PentestGPT/README.md

 ## Installation
 1. Install `requirements.txt` with `pip install -r requirements.txt`
 2. Install `chatgpt-wrapper` if you're non-plus members: `pip install git+https://github.com/mmabrouk/chatgpt-wrapper`.
 More details at: https://github.com/mmabrouk/chatgpt-wrapper.
 Note that the support for non-plus members are not optimized.
+3. Configure the keys in `config`.
+You may follow a sample by `cp config/chatgpt_config_sample.py. config/chatgpt_config.py`.

 ## Examples
-1. Configure the keys in `config.py`.
-You may follow a sample by `cp config/chatgpt_config_sample.py. config/chatgpt_config.py`.
 2. To start, run `python3 main.py`.
 3. The tool works similar to *msfconsole*.
 Follow the guidance to perform penetration testing.